BubbleSquish/Bible-Fun/Torah-Tanakh-Talmud.md

-Understood.
-I will compile a GitHub-ready README.md-formatted document that includes every warning believed to be given by Yeshua (Jesus Christ) as recorded or interpreted from the Torah, Tanakh, and Talmud.

-This will include:

-* Direct and indirect references or typologies as interpreted by Christian, Messianic, and traditional Jewish perspectives.
-* Interpretations from theological, historical, and rabbinical sources.

-I’ll structure it with a clear reference table at the top and detailed entries below it.
-I’ll let you know as soon as the research is complete.

 # Warnings by Yeshua in Torah, Tanakh, and Talmud

 | **Warning Topic**              | **Verse or Source**               | **Summary of Warning**                                                                                                                                                                         | **Context / Recipient**                                                                                                                                                                                                                                                                                                                         |